pactus-project/pactus.org/docs/guide/run-ansible.md

 ## Why ansible?

 Deploying Zarb is not a one time task.
 You may update the node time to time or change the configuration or even restart the node.
-Using Ansible helps to automate the deployment process.
+Ansible helps you to automate the deployment process.

 ## Step by Step